Fatumayattani/screen_extension/README.md

     npm start
     ```

-   This will start the React app in development mode at [http://localhost:3000](http://localhost:3000).
+   This will start the React app in development mode

 2. **Rebuild and Reload in Chrome**:
    After making changes, rebuild the extension using `npm run build`.
 Then, reload the extension in `chrome://extensions/` by clicking **Reload** under the Screenshot Tool.